-- Often companies adopt non-financial measures just for the sake of adopting it.
-They don’t give much thought on linking it to objectives or its effect on the accounting and stock price.
-This again leads to wastage of resources and time.
+- Often companies adopt non-financial measures just for the sake of adopting them.
+They don’t give much thought to linking it to objectives or its effect on the accounting and stock price.
+This again leads to a wastage of resources and time.

 - Many a time, the accuracy of the non-financial measures is also a question.
-There are often doubts that if the result represents what it is supposed to, or it is just a measurement error.
+There are often doubts if the result represents what it is supposed to or is just a measurement error.
 Such errors come into play when a company uses statistical measures.
 For instance, when a survey is based on a response from a few respondents, the statistical reliability could be poor.

 The following are some of the common non-financial performance measures.
 Companies primarily use these measures to evaluate the performance in relation to the customers, internal processes, and Learning & Growth.

 To measure the performance in relation to the Customers, a company can use Conversion Rate, Retention Rate, Customer Satisfaction, Customer Complaints, wait time for the customer, and Brand Recognition.